ArtPoon/slides/markdown/mbi3100-gwas.md

   * [Genetic Association Study (GAS) Power Calculator](https://csg.sph.umich.edu/abecasis/gas_power_calculator/)
   * [Genetic Power Calculator](https://zzz.bwh.harvard.edu/gpc/).
 * Assembling a sufficiently large data set to run a well-powered GWAS requires major investments of time and money.

 ---

+# Existing cohorts
+* The majority of GWAS are conducted using pre-existing large cohorts with genomic and phenotypic data.
+* The NCBI database of Genotypes and Phenotypes (dbGaP) archives public and controlled-access data from human studies.
+* *e.g.*, the [GIANT consortium](https://giant-consortium.web.broadinstitute.org/index.php/GIANT_consortium) (Genetic Investigation of ANthropometric Traits) is the largest GWAS ([5.4 million people as of 2022](https://www.broadinstitute.org/news/largest-genome-wide-association-study-ever-uncovers-nearly-all-genetic-variants-linked-height))
+  * Recently published results on variants associated with human height.

+---